MINERAL RESOURCES MANAGEMENT AND ADMINISTRATION

 Special Initiative — Core Library

-The Tasmania royalty regime operates under two systems depending on the type of resource recovered.
+The Tasmanian royalty regime operates under two systems depending on the type of resource recovered.
 Companies producing a metallic mineral or coal pay under a two-tiered system where royalty is paid on the net sales and profit from a mine.
-Royalty on the recovery of non-metallic minerals on Crown leases is set on a per metre or per tonne basis.
+Royalty on the recovery of non-metallic minerals on Crown leases is set on a per cubic metre or per tonne basis.

-Centre For Ore Deposit Research, Special Research Centre (CODES-SRC)
+Centre for Ore Deposit Research, Special Research Centre (CODES-SRC)